losDaniel/Student-Voices/README.md

 In the first commit to this repo we uplodaed an analysis of reviews that rated teachers from 0 to 35 out of 100.
 This sub-corpus included 359,387 total reviews.
 We experimented with a number of different cleaning processes and model parameters, before settling on 4 viable candidate parameters for an in depth experimental trial.
 Some critical findings in early stage tweeking was the importance of setting a minimum review length and incorporating bigram & ngram phrase detection.

 To analyze these reviews we experimented using LDA model available through the [`gensim`](https://radimrehurek.com/gensim/index.html) python package.
 We created a number of personalized visualizations, we also created visualizations using the [`pyLDAvis`](https://pypi.org/project/pyLDAvis/) plug-in for gensim.
-The results from this analysis are summarized in the "General Conclusions" section of the `(B2) lda_results_0-35` notebook.
+Below is a visualization of the topics (numbered bubbles) and the themes they were grouped into.
+The results from this analysis are summarized in the "General Conclusions" section of the `(B4) lda_results_0-35` notebook (needs to be updated to align with academic papers).

 ![LDA Topic Visualization](distance_map.png)